 What doesn't hazard insurance cover?

-Hazard insurance typically doesn’t cover damage from flooding.
-You will need to purchase a separate flood insurance policy to protect your home.
+Since hazard insurance typically doesn’t cover damage from flooding, you will need to purchase a separate flood insurance policy to protect your home.
 Similarly, homeowners in areas that commonly experience earthquakes should take caution with earthquake insurance in addition to hazard insurance.

 For maximum protection against the unexpected, a reliable homeowners insurance policy is the way to go.
 With Nationwide's customizable policies, you can add personal umbrella insurance to extend your policy's bodily injury and personal damage liability limits.
 In addition, you can speak to an agent about protecting your home against flood damage with flood insurance.